elemprod/lptask/test/POSIX/README.md

 ## Task State Access Test
 test/POSIX/projects/access_test/

-The project tests the [Task State](../../docs/task_state.md) access protection mechanism implemented by the scheduler.
+The project tests the [Task State](../../docs/task_state.md) access protection mechanism.
 The access protection is verified for each of the possible task states.

 ### Usage